Mmmx09/Model-training---DOHMH-New-York-City-Restaurants-inspection-result/README.md

 | Cat boost model | **0.813** | **0.805** |
 | Gradient boost model | **0.849** | **0.811** |

-Overall, I found that the random forest model has better expressiveness and stronger generalization ability.
-The expressiveness of other models is slightly inferior to that of Random Forest, and they all have a slight overfit.
+Overall, I found that the cat boost model has better expressiveness and stronger generalization ability.
+The expressiveness of other models is slightly inferior to that of cat boost model, and they all have a slight overfit.
 Regarding the upper limit of this model, I found that under various algorithms, the **$R^2$** of the model is around 0.80-0.82, which is difficult to improve and is currently the optimal value under feature engineering.

 #### 2.Feature Importance Insights